C++/WinRT: History

 Design and development of C++/WinRT was begun in 2014 by the then-independent software developer Kenny Kerr.
 At the time, the prevailing way for developers to call Windows Runtime APIs using C++ was with the C++/CX language projection.
 C++/CX adds non-standard extensions to the C++ language, such as the ref new and ^ (hat) notation inherited from C++/CLI.
 It hadn't been fully appreciated then that advances in ISO C++ language features meant that it had become possible to design a Windows Runtime language projection for standard C++, without extensions.
 "There are a lot of very experienced C++ developers at Microsoft who have spent decades-long careers working with C++ and COM," Kerr says.
 "I think it took someone who didn't realize that it was impossible to just try it anyway and show that it works."

 "I had had some previous experience projecting COM APIs into modern C++, so I decided to see whether I could apply those same techniques to the Windows Runtime."
 One early challenge in developing C++/WinRT was managing the trade-offs that the Windows Runtime makes to support projections for JavaScript and managed .NET languages out of the box.
 The complexity in the way that generic collections work across language projections is another example of these design challenges, as was coming up with an efficient way for standard C++ to handle the Windows Runtime's interface-versioning model.
 "It really pushed my understanding of C++ at that time, and it's since pushed the Microsoft Visual C++ compiler to more efficiently handle such techniques at this scale."

+Kenny Kerr stated in September of 2022 that C++/WinRT has been put into maintenance mode and will not be adding any new features, and that there were no further plans for a C++/WinRT version 3, further saying that "cppwinrt has reached all of its goals and is generally considered complete and largely bug-free".
+The "Windows Implementation Library" (WIL), also by Microsoft, was described as a complementary library which may receive additional helpers in the meantime.
+Despite this, a 3.0 release was made on 22 May 2026.